SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 :math:`(42,1),(44,4),(45,6),(46,6)`.
 If you want to explore the cartesian product of variables, you can take a look at the :func:`~pypet.utils.explore.cartesian_product` function.

-You can extend or expand an already explored trajectory to explore the parameter further with the function :func:`~pypet.trajectory.Trajectory.f_expand`.
+You can extend or expand an already explored trajectory to explore the parameter space further with the function :func:`~pypet.trajectory.Trajectory.f_expand`.

 .. _more-on-storage: